MicrosoftLearning/MB-910T00A-Microsoft-Dynamics-365-Fundamentals-Customer-Engagement-Apps/Instructions/Labs/LAB[MB-910]_M04_Lab1_Create_and_publish_a_Knowledge_Article.md

 2. Using the navigation on the left side of the screen, select **Knowledge Articles**.

 3. To easily see which articles are in different stages, select the drop-down arrow next to **My Active Articles**.
+Please note that there might not be any active articles in the list.

 4. Select **Draft Articles**.

 5. Select **Approved Articles**.
-You should see at least one approved article.

 6. Switch back to **My Active Articles**